semtim/SLSN-bol/README.md

 ## SLSN-bol

-This repository contains scripts and results of work devoted to processing of photometric observations of superluminous supernovae presented in the Open Supernova Catalog (OSC).
+This repository contains scripts and results of work devoted to processing of photometric observations of superluminous supernovae presented in the Open Supernova Catalog (OSC, https://sne.space/).
 The snad https://github.com/snad-space/snad package was used for convenient work with data from OSC.
 Multicolor light curves was approximated by vector Gaussian processes implemented in https://gp.snad.space/.
 Then bolometric light curves in the black body approximation were calculated using obtained continuous light curves and the least squares method.

 ## Sample